6 Durga Puja in Japan 2025: Bengali Festivals Tokyo & Beyond

 What is Durga Puja?

-During this celebration, devotees offer prayer to her consort, Lord Shiva and her four children, Goddess Lakshmi, Goddess Saraswati, Lord Ganesha, and Lord Kartikeya, beside her.
+During this celebration, devotees offer prayer to her consort, Lord Shiva, and her four children, Goddess Lakshmi, Goddess Saraswati, Lord Ganesha, and Lord Kartikeya, beside her.
 In addition, this is also when the victory of Lord Ram over evil Lankan King Ravana is celebrated in the form of Dassehra in Hindu culture.

 Durga Puja and Bengalis